isomerpages/moe-sash/pages/School Site: School Canteen Advertisement.md

 <br><br>
 **Application Procedure**

-1. Download and fill in the application form.
+1. Download and complete the application form.
 You may also request for a hardcopy from the School’s General Office.
 * [Application Form](/files/appexistingsch.pdf)

 2. Attached the following documents together with the application form: